Elha Nympha: 2015: The Voice Kids

 On the blind auditions, she performed Mariah Carey's "Vision of Love".
 Coach Bamboo Mañalac pressed the button for her.
 She advanced to the sing-off round by winning the battles against Kate Campo and Paul Abellana.
 They sang "Your Love" by Alamid.
-She was picked until the live shows, and she was called 2nd for the Top 4 together with Reynan, Esang and Sassa.
-On her performance in the finale, Nympha received at least 42.16% of the votes.
+She was picked until the live shows, and she was called second for the Top 4 together with Reynan del-anay, Esang de Torres and Sassa Dagdag.
+On her performance in the finale, Nympha received 42.16% of the votes, and won the season, giving Mañalac his first victory on the show.

-2016–present: Post-The Voice Kids
+Performances

+2016–present: International appearances, Your Face Sounds Familiar: Kids, New Gen Divas

 In 2016, she released her first album.
 In December 2016 she was a guest performer in the grand final of The Voice Kids Indonesia.
-Then in 2017, she took part in Your Face Sounds Familiar: Kids (season 1).
-Elha appeared during the second season of Steve Harvey's Little Big Shots where she performed Sia's "Chandelier".
+Then in 2017, she took part in the first season of Your Face Sounds Familiar: Kids.
+Nympha appeared during the second season of Steve Harvey's Little Big Shots where she performed Sia's "Chandelier".
 She also participated at the French version of Little Big Shots named Little Big Stars presented by Cyril Hanouna where she covered the same song.
 In 2019, a girl group was formed called J.E.Z. where Nympha is a member of along with Janine Berdin and Zephanie.
 The group would take a hiatus in March 2020, but would reform in 2021 with the addition of Sheena Belarmino as a new member of the group and it would be rebranded to New Gen Divas.
-The reformed group debuted in April 2021, following Zephanie's return to ASAP, with Elha representing the color blue in the said group.
+The reformed group debuted in April 2021, following Zephanie's return to ASAP, with Nympha representing the color blue in the said group.

-In July 2022, Nympha officially joins UMG Philippines' newest label Republic Records Philippines.
+In July 2022, Nympha was signed to UMG Philippines' newest label, Republic Records Philippines.